Enter data observations in a data collection form

 5. Select Next.

-6. Select Edit Variable to specify which column contains the data for each measure or descriptor.
-Complete for all descriptors and continuous measures.
+6. Select Edit Variable to specify which column contains the data for each individual descriptor and each measure.
+Complete for all descriptors and measures.

 7. Select Next.